Sponsored links:

 Zelný trh - the Cabbage Market (or Vegetable Market)

-Stará radnice - the old Town Hall
+Stará radnice - the Old Town Hall

-We leave the Vegetable Market on Radnicka street, and after about 100 meters we encounter on the left the building of the old town hall ("Stará radnice" in Czech) (G, GPS: 49.1931433, 16.6087211).
-It is the oldest secular building in Brno.
-The beginnings of its construction date back to the 13th century.
-The building served as a town hall until 1935.
-Currently, it houses the cultural and information center, as well as the so-called "the Brno dragon", meaning a stuffed crocodile.
-Interesting is also the gothic decorative border of the entrance door located on the facade of the building, whose creator in a playful form allowed one of the turrets to lean towards the other one.
-As you can see in the Middle Ages some artists also did not obey the generally accepted rules.
+We departed from the lively Vegetable Market onto Radnicka street, and after a brief walk of about 100 meters, we encountered, on our left, the venerable building of the Old Town Hall, known in Czech as "Stará radnice" (G; GPS: 49.1931433, 16.6087211).
+This significant structure holds the distinction of being the oldest secular building in Brno, with its origins tracing back to the 13th century.
+It served as the city's town hall until 1935.
+Currently, it functions as a vibrant cultural and information center, and notably, it houses the peculiar and famous "Brno dragon"—which, to visitors' surprise, is actually a stuffed crocodile, a cherished local legend.
+Another fascinating detail is the intricate Gothic decorative border of the main entrance door on the building's facade.
+Its ingenious creator playfully designed one of the turrets to distinctly lean towards the other one, demonstrating that even in the Middle Ages, some artists delightfully challenged conventional architectural rules.

 The Špilberk Castle (Hrad Špilberk)